parse-community/docs/_includes/rest/files.md

 Location: http://files.parsetfss.com/bc9f32df-2957-4bb1-93c9-ec47d9870a05/tfss-db295fb2-8a8b-49f3-aad3-dd911142f64f-hello.txt
 </code></pre>

-The response body is a JSON object containing the `name` of the file, which is the original file name prefixed with a unique identifier in order to prevent name collisions.
+The response body is a JSON object containing the `name` of the file, which is the original filename prefixed with a unique identifier in order to prevent name collisions.
 This means you can save files with the same name, and the files will not overwrite one another.

 ```json
 {